You Can Dance – Po prostu tańcz!: Differences from the original So You Think You Can Dance

 While basically similar in format to the American version of the show it is based upon, the Polish version of the show is different in a few respects.
-For example, Po prostu tańcz! has never featured a results show that is separate from the main weekly performance show, as the U.S. version did in seasons 2-8 and as such the Polish show has not featured musical guests and only rarely presents guest or returning dancers.
-Po prostu tańcz! also features a smaller overall cast—the callbacks have been limited to a mere 36 to 50 dancers (depending on the season), as compared to numbers regularly over a hundred and even approaching two hundred in the U.S. "Vegas Week" and the number of finalists in the Polish show are numbered 14 or 16, as opposed to the U.S. version's typical Top 20.
+For example, Po prostu tańcz! has never featured a results show that is separate from the main weekly performance show, as the American version did in seasons 2-8 and as such the Polish show has not featured musical guests and only rarely presents guest or returning dancers.
+Po prostu tańcz! also features a smaller overall cast—the callbacks have been limited to a mere 36 to 50 dancers (depending on the season), as compared to numbers regularly over a hundred and even approaching two hundred in the U.S. "Vegas Week" and the number of finalists in the Polish show are numbered 14 or 16, as opposed to the American version's typical Top 20.
 Lastly, Po prostu tańcz! employs a judge's panel made up entirely of permanent members and has featured only one guest judge (Izabela Miko) on one occasion.